Markedly omitted from the TV Anime series, the Jinchū Arc finally receives its due glory with Rurouni Kenshin: The Final.

 Coming to the cast, it is clear that all have further grown into their characters.
 I’m not just talking about how lead Takeru Satoh completely captured the complex duality of Himura Kenshin, effortlessly transiting from tranquil wanderer to deadly slasher within seconds.
 Even secondary characters like Yū Aoi’s Megumi display a clear understanding of the source material.

-Add to which is also Mackenyu Arata’s Enishi.
+Add to which is Mackenyu Arata’s Enishi.
 What can I say?
-Mackenyu not only looks like Enishi, every move he makes reflects the brutal agility and self-destruction that define his character.
+The boyish Mackenyu not only looks like Enishi, every move he makes reflects the brutal agility and self-destruction that define his character.

 The summary, Rurouni Kenshin: The Final is a thrilling treat for fans and non-fans of the Manga series alike.
 Like some reviews say, easily one of the best Manga live-action adaptations ever.

 The adapted story is noticeably different from the original.
-But what the Jinchū Arc represents, redemption and reconciliation and dazzling battles and all, everything is here.
+But what the Jinchū Arc represents, redemption and reconciliation and dazzling battles and all, everything is embraced.

 Read my review of Rurouni Kenshin: The Beginning, the accompanying prequel!